 - Microplastics are ingested and have a negative effect on all animal life.

-- Leaching of hazardous chemicals is harmful to all organic life
+- The leaching of hazardous chemicals is harmful to all organic life.

 So synthetic vegan leather doesn’t actually minimize the harm to animals or help in resource sustainability; it just deflects it.

 Furthermore, it directly feeds environmental harm and animal abuse in the long term.

 “We need to think of the future and the planet we are going to leave to our children and their children.”

 Therefore, in my opinion, the use of synthetic vegan leather is unethical, unsustainable, and not eco-friendly.

 Natural vegan leather is made from organic matter such as cork, fruit, coconut, corn, and even waste food.
 There is also testing at the moment to lab-grown leather from DNA editing.